Medicine Prelim Year PGY-1

 Second and third year neurology residents continue to attend a minimum of one half-day neurology clinic per week at the University hospital and one half-day neurology clinic per week at the VAMC.
 Many of the patients are followed longitudinally throughout the 3 years of residency.
 Additional subspecialty outpatient clinic experiences are included during elective blocks.

 Scholarship in its many forms is strongly encouraged in the OHSU Neurology Residency Program.
 All residents are expected to complete a scholarly project during the course of the residency.
 This could take the form of a traditional research project leading to a peer reviewed journal article, but is flexible to meet the needs of each resident and could alternatively take the form of a case series report, a web based teaching module, or development of clinical pathways or quality improvement methods.
-The department provides a generous book/travel fund (currently $1500 per year for each resident during PGY-3 and PGY-4 years).
+The department provides a generous book/travel fund for each resident.
 In addition, the department pays the major costs of travel and expenses for any resident who presents a paper or poster as first author at a national meeting.

 The OHSU Department of Neurology is highly engaged in Clinical and Basic Science research, and is committed to training the next generation of neurology researchers.